 In this guide, we’ll break down everything you need to know about how cryptocurrency is taxed in Germany.
-We’ll share the fundamentals of cryptocurrency tax, how different types of transactions are taxed, and a few tricks that can help you reduce your tax liability.
+We’ll explain the fundamentals of cryptocurrency tax, how different types of transactions are taxed, and share a few tricks that can help you reduce your tax liability.

 Germany has some of the friendliest crypto tax laws in the world.
 In Germany, disposing of cryptocurrency after a year is completely tax-free.
 In addition, you won’t be taxed if you have less than €600 of short-term capital gains.

 You’ll only be required to pay taxes if you earn more than €600 in short-term capital gains in a year or earn cryptocurrency income.

 Your short-term cryptocurrency gains and cryptocurrency income are taxed according to your individual Income Tax rate.
 In Germany, workers get a tax-free allowance of €10,908.

 In addition, individuals who’ve earned more than €10,908 will need to pay an additional 5.5% for the solidarity subcharge.

 If you sell your cryptocurrency after less than 12 months of holding, you can determine your capital gains by subtracting your proceeds from your original cost for acquiring your crypto.

 You can calculate your crypto income by looking at the fair market value of your coins at the time of receipt.
 This is considered income subject to income tax (even if the value of your coins rose/fell since then).